VikParuchuri/marker/README.md

 - `--max_pages` is the maximum number of pages to process.
 Omit this to convert the entire document.
 - `--langs` is a comma separated list of the languages in the document, for OCR

 Make sure the `DEFAULT_LANG` setting is set appropriately for your document.
+The list of supported languages for OCR is [here](https://github.com/VikParuchuri/surya/blob/master/surya/languages.py).
+If you need more languages, you can use any language supported by [Tesseract](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016) if you set `OCR_ENGINE` to `ocrmypdf`.
+If you don't need OCR, marker can work with any language.

 ## Convert multiple files